aidanwilliams01/pig-latin/README.md

 Code: pigLatin("code");
 Expected Output: "odecay"

-Test: "It will add 'ay' to the end of words that begin with two consonants."
+Test: "It will add 'ay' to the end of words that begin with two or more consonants."
 Code: pigLatin("stove");
 Expected Output: "ovestay"

-Test: "It will add 'ay' to the end of words that begin with three or more consonants."
-Code: pigLatin("string");
-Expected Output: "ingstray"

 Test: "It will add 'qu' to the end of words that begin with a 'qu'."
 Code: pigLatin("quick");